kesettle/project3/README.md

     ##   3   4   5   6   7   8   9  10
     ##   5  26  69 146 228 272 250 476

-According to the table, most of the articles have more than 5 keywords.
+According to the table, we will see the frequency count of the number of key words in each channel.
-We assume that more keywords in the metadata will increase shares.

-Here we have a frequency table of number of articles published on a weekend.
+Here we have a frequency table of number of articles published on a weekend or not.

 ``` r
 table(subnews$is_weekend)